webERP Tutorials

 • Close the work order.

-• Manufacturing scheduler creates work order and assigns to assembly technician.
+• The Manufacturing Scheduler creates work order and assigns to assembly technician.

-• Technician initials work order as complete and returns to scheduler.
+• Initials work order showing complete and returns to scheduler.

-• Scheduler receives the output items into the work order, which also causes the input items to be transferred from stock.
+• The Manufacturing Scheduler receives the output items into the work order, causing input items to be transferred from stock and closes the work order.

 Setup